emre-d/emre-d/README.md

 - 👋 Hi, I’m @emre-d
-- 👀 I’m interested in data science and js&react
+- 👀 I’m interested in data science
--
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...